Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 and

-Is there a way to draw the good stuff from both pride and humility at the same time without having the negative stuff involved?
+Is there a way to draw the good from pride and humility simultaneously without involving the negative aspects?

 The answer is yes.